microsoft/pxt-calliope/docs/lessons/headbands/quiz.md

 <br/>

-## 4. Write the five (5) lines of code that will add the following five words to `data->coll`: puppy, clock, night, cat, cow.
+## 4. Write the five (5) lines of code that will add the following five words to `coll`: puppy, clock, night, cat, cow.

 ```typescript
 let coll : string[] = [];